 Constructive public involvement is essential at all levels of transportation planning.
 DRCOG is responsible for proactively engaging the public in the regional transportation planning process, and embraces federal requirements that MPOs provide the public with complete information, timely public notice, full public access to key decisions, and early and continuing involvement in developing the planning products described in Chapter 4.
-DRCOG’s efforts focus upon region-wide transportation issues, the interrelationship of transportation planning with land use and other planning activities, and the Metro Vision plan.
 Public Involvement in Regional Transportation Planning documents DRCOG’s public involvement process.
 DRCOG reviews the process annually.

-Recent federal regulations and executive orders have emphasized broadening public participation in transportation planning to include affected groups that have not traditionally been very involved, such as disabled, low-income, Eand minority constituents.
-All DRCOG-hosted public hearings and forums are held in venues that are wheelchair accessible, and DRCOG accommodates and provides services for persons with other disabilities when such services are requested in advance.
+Recent federal regulations and executive orders have emphasized broadening public participation in transportation planning to include affected groups that have not traditionally been very involved, such as minority constituents and peoplepersons with disabilities, lower incomes or limited English proficiency, .
+All DRCOG-hosted public hearings and forums are held in venues that are wheelchair accessible, and DRCOG accommodates and provides services for people with other disabilities when such services are requested in advance.
+DRCOG’s Limited English Proficiency (LEP) Plan outlines how such assistance will be provided to such persons.

-Specific goals of DRCOG’s public involvement process are:
+Specific goals of DRCOG’s public involvement process are to:

-present information and educate the public about the regional transportation planning process, including the role of the MPO, the DRCOG transportation committee structure, and the types of products that are developed and the implications of those products.
+present information and educate the public about the regional transportation planning process.

-continuously solicit public input through its Board members, public forums, public hearings, attending local community and interest group meetings, distributing questionnaires and newsletters—especially at the beginning of planning processes, at key decision points, and when final drafts are prepared.
-DRCOG makes maximum use of opportunities to speak to communities and organizations at their scheduled meetings; experience has shown that going out to the public rather than expecting the public to come to a DRCOG meeting is more productive.
+continually solicit public input through its Board directors, public forums, public hearings, corridor studies, attending local community and interest group meetings, distributing questionnaires and newsletters—especially at the beginning of planning processes, at key decision points, and when final drafts are prepared.
+DRCOG makes maximum use of opportunities to speak to communities and organizations at their scheduled meetings; experience has demonstrated that going out to the public rather than expecting the public to come to a DRCOG meeting is more productive.